yeastrc/proxl-web-app/docs/using/structure.rst

 Upload PDB File
 --------------------------------------
-A PDB file in ProXL is any file adhering to the `PDB file format <http://www.wwpdb.org/documentation/file-format>`_.
+A PDB file in proxl is any file adhering to the `PDB file format <http://www.wwpdb.org/documentation/file-format>`_.
 These include public PDB files downloaded from the PDB database, or structures you have generated yourself using any number of programs-- as long as they adhere to the PDB file format.
 The PDB file may contain structures for multiple proteins (such as for a protein complex).
-PDB files you upload to ProXL are only visible to members of the project with which the data are associated.
+PDB files you upload to proxl are only visible to members of the project with which the data are associated.
 (If you enable public access on the project, the PDB file will be visible to public access users as well.)

 To upload a PDB file, click the "+Upload PDB File" link next to the PDB file pull-down menu above the viewer: